righettod/toolbox-regex/README.md

 > [!NOTE]
 > I created this repository because [my PR](https://github.com/gskinner/regexr/pull/445) was never taken in account.

-The goal of this image is to provide a local instance of [RegExr](https://regexr.com/).
+The goal of this image is to provide a local instance of [RegExr](https://regexr.com/) to create regex against sensitive/private content.

 ## 📦 Build